Vivino appoints Joshua Lincoln as UK managing director - Drinks Retailing News - The Voice of Drinks Retailing

 Vivino appoints Joshua Lincoln as UK managing director

-Vivino has appointed Joshua Lincoln as its new UK managing director.
+Vivino has appointed Joshua Lincoln as its new UK managing director, as part of its strategy to invest in UK growth.

-Lincoln previously held the role of managing director at Majestic Wines, a position he has been in since April 2018.
+Lincoln previously held the role of managing director at Majestic Wine, a position he held since April 2018 until January this year.

-He started his career in wine with a three-year stint at Virgin Wines, leaving in 2008 with Rowan Gormley to join Gormley’s new online retailer start-up, Naked Wines, which was subsequently bought by Majestic Wines in 2015.
+He started his career in wine with a three-year stint at Virgin Wines, leaving in 2008 with Rowan Gormley to join Gormley’s new online retailer start-up, Naked Wines, which was subsequently bought by Majestic Wine in 2015.

-Over a ten-year period working his way through the ranks (including roles as sales manager for UK, USA and Australia at Naked Wines, and customer director at Majestic Retail), Lincoln was eventually promoted to managing director at Majestic Wines, a role within which he then had to navigate through a turbulent period for the company in 2019 when it was sold to American investment firm Fortress.
+Over a ten-year period working his way through the ranks (including roles as sales manager for UK, USA and Australia at Naked Wines, and customer director at Majestic Retail), Lincoln was eventually promoted to managing director at Majestic Wine, a role within which he then had to navigate through a turbulent period for the company in 2019 when it was sold to American investment firm Fortress.

 He will now head up the UK arm for online marketplace Vivino, which was founded by Heini Zachariassen in 2010.
+Lincoln joins Paul Jones, Vivino's director of buying and supplying in the UK, who was appointed in 2017.

+Zachariassen said: “Global wine sales continue to grow, and now is the perfect time for us to invest in a winning strategy for this critical market.
+The cornerstone of our plan is to put a winning team in place with a track record of delivering UK sales and customer growth.

+"The depth of our community-generated data means we are uniquely placed to offer customers personalised wine recommendations that match their tastes.
+We’re confident Josh and his team will help us fulfil our commitment to changing the way people discover and purchase wine in the UK.”

 Vivino is powered by a community of more than 42 million wine drinkers who use the Vivino app to scan and rate products from its database of more than 11 million different wines.